Security-Onion-Solutions/securityonion-docs/alerts.rst

 Rewrite the signature
 ---------------------

 In some cases, you may not want to use Pulledpork's modifysid.conf, but instead create a copy of the rule and disable the original.
-In Security Onion, locally created rules are stored in /etc/nsm/rules/local.rules
+In Security Onion, locally created rules are stored in ``/opt/so/rules/nids/local.rules``.

--  Edit the /etc/nsm/rules/local.rules file:
+-  Edit the ``/opt/so/rules/nids/local.rules`` file using ``vi`` or your favorite text editor:

    ::

-        sudo vi /etc/nsm/rules/local.rules
+        sudo vi /opt/so/rules/nids/local.rules

 -  NIDS rules are incredibly flexible, this is a bird's eye view of the rule format:

    ::

         Action Protocol SrcIP SrcPort Direction DestIP DestPort (rule options)

 -  Here is the rule that has been generating so many alerts on our sensor(s)

    ::

-        macphisto@SecOnion-Dev:~$ grep -i "GPL SNMP public access udp" /etc/nsm/rules/downloaded.rules alert udp $EXTERNAL_NET any -> $HOME_NET 161 (msg:"GPL SNMP public access udp"; content:"public"; fast_pattern:only; reference:bugtraq,2112; reference:bugtraq,4088; reference:bugtraq,4089; reference:cve,1999-0517; reference:cve,2002-0012; reference:cve,2002-0013; classtype:attempted-recon; sid:2101411; rev:11;)
+        macphisto@SecOnion-Dev:~$ grep -i "GPL SNMP public access udp" /opt/so/rules/nids/all.rules alert udp $EXTERNAL_NET any -> $HOME_NET 161 (msg:"GPL SNMP public access udp"; content:"public"; fast_pattern:only; reference:bugtraq,2112; reference:bugtraq,4088; reference:bugtraq,4089; reference:cve,1999-0517; reference:cve,2002-0012; reference:cve,2002-0013; classtype:attempted-recon; sid:2101411; rev:11;)

 -  We can rewrite the rule so it's a little less active.
 We will rewrite the rule to ignore this kind of alert if the destination is any of the hosts we've identified.
--  For starters let's create some variables in /etc/nsm/rules/local.rules to define the traffic.
+-  For starters let's create some variables in ``/opt/so/rules/nids/local.rules`` to define the traffic.
 First we're going to define a variable for our called overactive hosts called OVERACTIVE

    ::